xcore/sc_dsp_filters/_sources/asrc.txt

 **ASRC_ORDER**

     This sets the number of samples over which to smooth the signal.
-The filter will be sqaure that size.
-Higher values create less audible artifacts, but increase latency in the signal, and increase computational requirements; both linear.
+A higher value creates less audible artifacts, but increases latency and computational requirements linearly.

 **ASRC_UPSAMPLING**

     This sets the number of steps over which the lost/added sample is generated.
+The filter can only insert or delete a sample once during the upsampling period.
 The higher the value, the lower the noise floor.
-However, higher valus require more memory (the coefficient array is of size ASRC_ORDER * ASRC_UPSAMPLING), and it reduces the number of samples that can be inserted or deleted.
+    Higher values require more memory (the coefficient array is of size ASRC_ORDER * ASRC_UPSAMPLING), and it reduces the number of samples that can be inserted or deleted.

 The default values for ``ASRC_ORDER`` and ``ASRC_UPSAMPLING`` are 8
 and 125.
+For each combination a table of coefficients is required.
+Tables are defined as part of the module (in ``coeffs.xc``) for the following combinations:

+* 4 and 125

+* 4 and 250

+* 8 and 64

+* 8 and 125

+* 16 and 64

-At present, the only other combination supported is 8 and 64.
-In order to support other combinations, compute the coefficients for a low-pass FIR filter (using the ``makefir`` program in this repo) with the following properties:
+To support other combinations, compute the coefficients for a low-pass FIR filter (using the ``makefir`` program in this repo) with the following parameters:

 * Corner frequency: -low 24000